EU Lawmakers' visit to IoK, an attempt

 Shah for his role in advancing cause of right to self-determination

 Islamabad: Seeking an early and peaceful settlement of lingering

-Kashmir dispute the speakers at a seminar hosted by Jammu
+Kashmir dispute the speakers at a seminar hosted by Jammu and

-consequence of rights violations in the region.
+violations in the region.

 The seminar titled "The Freedom Struggle of Kashmir and